Location and Terrain

 Local Landmarks and Features

-Beyond the southern ridge are reservoirs, the bleak grouse moors of Derbyshire and the Peak District National Park, which are not spoilt by development or wind turbines.
+Beyond the southern ridge are reservoirs, the bleak grouse moors of Derbyshire and the Peak District National Park, which are not spoilt by development or (so far) wind turbines.
 A few miles further south is Edale, the original 'Gateway to the Pennines'.
 This is the natural start of the Pennine Way, a great 250-mile walking trail, heading north over the 'backbone of England' (a name which doesn't do Birmingham any favours) - the Pennine hills.
+We are close to, but not actually in, the 'Peak District' to the south.

 Local Pride

-Penistone is separate from other towns and villages and has its own identity and sense of community.
+Penistone is quite separate from other towns and villages and has its own identity and sense of community.
 We are not 'Pennine Barnsley', whatever that may be, and not a natural point of entry to the Pennines.

 UK map